gerard-bisama/DHIS2-fhir-lab-app/README.md

 ```
 Do the same for others FHIR resource model.

-An other challenge is that more than one practitioner can be involved on the laboratory management process.
+Another challenge is that more than one practitioner can be involved on the laboratory management process.
 There is no way for the app to categorized the role of practitioner at any stage of the program.
-The main role in the laboratory management is the care provider who requested the lab exam, the provider who collect the specimen and the provider who perferm the examination.
-The role are hard coded in like this: care_provider, specimen_collector,observation_performer
+The main role in the laboratory management is the care provider who requested the lab exam, the provider who collects the specimen and the provider who performs the examination.
+The roles are hard coded in like this: care_provider, specimen_collector,observation_performer
 ```sh
 "practitioner_stage_nature":[
 {